Almaden Quicksilver County Park

 Even more than other local parks, Almaden Quicksilver is at its best in the spring, when its grassy meadows are green and the oaks are just leafing out.
 In summer, the park seems a bit parched and the long, steep grades in the southern part of the park get very hot.

-A few remnants of mercury mining facilities are scattered through the park.
+A few remnants of mercury mining facilities are scattered throughout the park.
 There isn't actually a whole lot to see, but the most interesting spot is the San Cristobal Mine, a tunnel that visitors can walk a few yards into.

 This loop in the northern part of the park includes one of the park's few singletrack trails and a long, easy descent with nice views on the Mine Hill Trail.